boldflight/BibleConverter/test_EPUB/output/Job.md

 and who can tip over the water jars of heaven,
-[38] when the dust hardens into a mass, and the clumps of earth stick together? and satisfy the appetite of the lions
+[38] when the dust hardens into a mass, and the clumps of earth stick together?

+[39] “Do you hunt prey for the lioness, and satisfy the appetite of the lions
 [40] when they crouch in their dens, when they wait in ambush in the thicket?